-Autocrats manipulate data to improve their image on economic performance, public health, and other aspects.
+Autocrats manipulate data to appear better than they are, on economic performance, public health, and many other aspects.
 Transparency, access, and quality are essential for accurately comparing performance across regimes and should be treated accordingly (Jerven 2013).
 Official statistics from autocracies should be treated with skepticism to avoid false conclusions.